hashicorp/design-system/website/docs/components/alert/partials/guidelines/guidelines.md

 ### When not to use

-- To communicate feedback on a user’s action, consider [Toast](/components/toast).
+- For subtle feedback on a user’s action, consider [Toast](/components/toast).
 - As a dialog to confirm an action, consider [Modal](/components/modal).
 - To flag new features (e.g., "In Preview", "Beta", "New", etc), consider [Badge](/components/badge).